TeamFightTacticsBots/Alune/README.md

    4. Whether to use OCR
 4. Randomization of various sleep intervals
 5. Surrendering as early as possible
+6. Vote on one of the gates at the start of the game

 ### Potential
 1. Giving items to units